 To attach the drive wheels, press the locking knobs and insert the drive wheels with quick-release axle into the drive wheel bushings.
-When doing this, special attention should be paid to ensure that the locking knob springs out again after attaching the wheel, as other-
+When doing this, special attention should be paid to ensure that the locking knob springs out again after attaching the wheel, as otherwise the wheels are not properly secured.
+You will know this if you can see the index groove.

-Figure 63: Quick release axle with index groove
+Figure 55: Quick release axle with index groove